 A tumour that starts in the brain is called a primary brain tumour.
 These can be benign (not cancerous), which usually grow slowly and may not cause symptoms for a long time.
-They can also be malignant (cancerous), which grow faster than benign tumours, and can cause problems by spreading into and damaging the brain.
+They can also be malignant (cancerous), which grow faster than benign tumours, and can cause problems by spreading and affecting nearby areas of the brain.

-Often, brain tumours are described in terms of their type and how quickly they grow, which is called its grade.
-There are a lot of different types of brain tumour.
+Often, brain tumours are described in terms of their type and how quickly they grow, which is called their grade.
+Brain tumours are often named after the cell they develop from or the part of the brain they start in.
+There are a lot of different types of brain tumours.
 You can find more information about specific brain tumours on our website.

 Diagnosing brain tumours